enrprz/CoffeeBytes/README.md

 If for some reason you don't see an 'Open in Colab' badge, **don't panic!** just click here: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com) and copy/paste the lesson that you see on github.

-Wether you are new to programming or an avid coder looking to start using Python you can be sure that you will find this program useful.
+Whether you are new to programming or an avid coder looking to start using Python you can be sure that you will find this program useful.

 ### See you soon!